 So the carpet saver is too new and the videogames are too old?
 Okay, got it.

-While the computer room seems to be full of exclusively vintage games (Nintendo 64, Dreamcast, etc), there are newer games are in the basement.
+While the computer room seems to be full of exclusively vintage games and systems (including a New-Style Super Nintendo, Nintendo 64, Dreamcast, etc), there are newer games are in the basement.
 And sure, some of them are a whopping four years-old, and nobody on the planet ever plays four year-0ld games, right?
 That’s why no one has played “Super Mario Bros.” since 1985.

 But Powell is frantically grasping at straws here, and in doing so he ignores the fact that not only was Adam primarily a PC gamer but that his console collection also includes games from 2010: